phdonner/phdonner/README.md

 ### 🔗 Links to PowerShell documentation

-Check out details of PowerShell Markup automation by delving into the [PowerShell section](powershell.md) of the NOSTERIIHI report.
+Check out details of PowerShell Markdown automation by delving into the [PowerShell section](powershell.md) of the NOSTERIIHI report.

 [PowerShell Documentation](https://learn.microsoft.com/en-us/powershell/)
 at learn.microsoft.com.